hoangduytran/blender-manual/manual/files/import_export/usd.rst

       Do not import invisible USD primitives.
 Only applies to primitives with a non-animated `visibility <https://graphics.pixar.com/usd/release/glossary.html#USDGlossary-Visibility>`__ attribute.
       Primitives with animated visibility will always be imported.
+   Defined Primitives Only
+      When disabled this allows importing USD primitives which are not defined, such as those with an override specifier.

 Set Frame Range
    Update the scene's start and end frame to match those of the USD stage.